owensgl/index_investigator/README.md

 It will only use di-allelic SNPs from the vcf file.
 It looks for unbalanced heterozygotes where one allele has one read and the other has multiple.
 By default genotypes need to have >=5 reads to be considered unbalanced.

 Options:
---info=FILENAME; The name of your info file.
+* info=FILENAME; The name of your info file.
---max_sites=INTEGER; The number of sites to process before stopping.
+* max_sites=INTEGER; The number of sites to process before stopping.
---min_dp=INTEGER; The minimum read depth to consider an unbalanced heterozygote.
+* min_dp=INTEGER; The minimum read depth to consider an unbalanced heterozygote.

 ```
 zcat example_data.vcf.gz | perl ./vcf2indexinvestigator.pl --info example_infofile.txt --max_sites 10000 --min_dp 10 > out.txt